 - International students who are transferring from a college or university in the United States must provide official transcript from all colleges/universities attended and copies of all immigration documents.

 - International graduate students must provide official evaluations of their undergraduate transcripts and official documentation of a completed Bachelor’s degree, translated in English.

 Medical History Report – An official letter from physician showing applicant’s current state of health and physician’s clearance for applicant to travel to and study within the United States

 Evidence of English language proficiency as demonstrated by any of the following:

 - TOEFL score of Test of English as a Foreign Language (TOEFL) score report – 69 Internet based; 190 Computer Based; 520 Paper Based OR iTEP Academic Score between 3.5-3.9 or greater.

 - TOEFL can be waived with six hours credit in Freshman English with a C or better.

 - A bachelor’s or master’s degree from an accredited U.S. college or university.

 - Prospective students may petition the Dean of the College in which the major resides in writing requesting an individual oral assessment of English proficiency.
 Applicants granted an interview will be notified of the date, time, and location of the interview.
 The interview panel must deem the applicant’s oral English proficiency adequate to successfully complete the program.
 The interview panel will file the results of the assessment in the Center for Enrollment Services.
 The Registrar will notify the student of the decision in writing.

 Additional requirements after Admissions:

 Make an appointment at a US consulate: bring your SEVIS Fee payment receipt (I-901), a copy of the I-134 Affidavit of Support Form and other required documents.

 Complete an application for on-campus housing and pay the $50 nonrefundable application fee.
 A housing deposit of $200 in U.S. currency.is required prior to arrival in Alpine to reserve your room.
 You can live year round in an efficiency apartment if you are over the age of 21.
 Some undergraduate students are required to live in SRSU housing.
-Check the residency requirements on the Residential Living web site for details.
+Check the residency requirements on the Residential Living pages for details.